 - Contact Information (home & school mailing address, telephone number & e-mail address)

-Please submit the items listed above online or via e-mail to the address listed below.
-All entries must be sent
+Please submit the items listed to firstname.lastname@example.org.
+All entries must be submitted